j3ffanonymousyt/destroy-tiktok/README.md

-# DESTROY TIK TOK

-# Why we shall get rid of tik tok.
-1. Filled with weird people
-2. Spams you with notifications
-3. Lies
-4. Hard to use
-5. It's gay
+# To join Team anti-tik tok you should:

+1. Subscribe to J3ff Anonymous
+2. Comment on J3ff Anonymous's First YouTube Video that you want to join.